 A very intense competitive rhythm

-In one year a professional jockey can ride in several hundred races, while those in great demand can ride in more than 1,000 races whilst carrying the colours of many different owners.
-Their income depends on their finishingposition in a race.
-They are the only athletes who perform more or less on a daily basis.
+In one year a professional jockey can ride in several hundred races, while those in great demand can ride in more than 1500 races, whilst carrying the colours of many different owners.
+Their revenue depends on where they finish in a race.

 A jockey's talent is recognised all over the world